 - Do I make my own travel arrangements?

 - Yes, you must make your own arrangements for transportation to and from the conference.
-Travel grants may be available, so please see our Travel Web page.
+Travel grants may be available, so please see our Meeting Grants Web page.

 - How does the registration fee/stipend system work?

 - Volunteers will be paid a $25 stipend for each five (5) hours worked at the GSA Annual Meeting.
+To accommodate everyone who wants to participate as a student volunteer, and earn a complimentary meeting registration, no more than 20 work hours per volunteer are allowed.
 Due to IRS regulations, the stipend cannot be pro-rated.
-United States residents will still need to provide the Student Volunteer Coordinator with a Social Security number.
+United States residents will still need to provide the Student Volunteer Coordinator with a U.S. Social Security number.

 - If I work 6 hours, how much do I get paid for?